Last Updated: 15th March 2023

-Not only this, but those who hold senior leadership positions typically hold larger followings than most employees, and often more than the company itself.
-Indicating that not only do they have more authentic influence, but their messages and content can reach and engage a much wider audience.
+Not only this, but those who hold senior leadership positions typically have larger followings than most employees, and often more than the company itself.
+Not only do they have more authentic influence, but their messages and content can reach and engage a much wider audience.

-And yet still, according to a recent Forbes article, 61% of Fortune 500 CEOs have no presence on social media at all.
+And yet, according to a recent Forbes article, 61% of Fortune 500 CEOs have no presence on social media at all.

 Influence Starts at the Top